 How Does This Rule Affect Foreign-Domiciled Individuals and Entities?

 Essentially, this rule requires all foreign-domiciled individuals and entities to hire a U.S.-licensed attorney for the purpose of submitting any forms or documents to the USPTO.
-This includes filing a trademark application, a response to a trademark office action, the Statement of Use, or any trademark registration renewal or maintenance documents.
+This includes filing a trademark application, a response to a trademark office action, the Statement of Use, an Extension of Time to file the Statement of Use, or any trademark registration renewal or maintenance documents.
 There are currently no exceptions to this rule.

 In addition, foreign-domiciled individuals and entities must be represented by a U.S.-licensed attorney in all TTAB proceedings (i.e. trademark oppositions, trademark cancellations, and trademark appeals).
 Again, there are no exceptions to this rule.

 Contact an Experienced U.S.-Licensed Attorney for Professional Trademark Services

-I’m US trademark attorney Morris Turek.
+Again, I’m experienced US trademark attorney Morris Turek.
 If you’re foreign-domiciled and are seeking the assistance of a dedicated and skilled U.S.-licensed attorney, I invite you to contact me at your earliest convenience.
-You can send an email to email@example.com, call me at (314) 749-4059, or fill out the contact form at the bottom of this page.
+You can send an email to firstname.lastname@example.org, call me at (314) 749-4059, or fill out the contact form at the bottom of this page.
 Because of the significant time difference between the United States and many other countries, I would be happy to schedule a phone call or Skype meeting at a time that’s convenient for you.
 Just let me know if that’s what you would like to do and we can promptly arrange your free consultation.
 I look forward to hearing from you soon.